ISergeyV/Hibernation_VBScript/README.md

 ## VBScript Hibernation Timer

-This VBScript allows users to set a timer in minutes, after which the script triggers the hibernation mode on the Windows operating system.
-It can be useful in scenarios where you want your computer to automatically hibernate after a specific duration of inactivity.
+This VBScript was developed as an alternative to a TV timer, allowing users to set a timer in minutes after which the script triggers the hibernation mode on the Windows operating system.
+It can be particularly useful when watching movies or TV shows, as it automatically turns off the computer after a specified duration, eliminating the need to manually shut it down.

+> *This script was written by me in 2000, being a student of the Azov Regional Institute of Management.*
 ### How it works

 1. The script begins by creating an instance of the `WScript.Shell` object to interact with the Windows shell.